 - Over 20 built-in templates for quick and easy data entry with the ability to create custom templates

-- Integrated search, collapsible headers, plus intelligent sorting, filtering and grouping makes organizing and finding your information quick and easy
+- Integrated search, collapsible headers, plus intelligent sorting, filtering, and grouping makes organizing and finding your information quick and easy

 mSecure includes both Free and Pro features.

 - Free – features include unlimited records, 20+ built-in templates.
-With group and filter records, and strong password generator.
+With group and filter records, and a strong password generator.

 - Pro – Free to try for 30-days.
 After that, a single one-time purchase of US$29.99 entitles you to use the Pro features.
 You can use the features on all of your devices on multiple platforms.
 It includes all features of the free plan along with backup & restores.
-It also includes sync across all devices, customizable templates and many more.
+It also includes sync across all devices, customizable templates, and many more.

 - Supported Platforms: iOS, Android, Windows, and macOS